 - Post-traumatic stress disorder (PTSD) – Severely burned victims can develop emotional and psychological trauma from the injury causing anxiety and depression.
 Both scarring and disfigurement in particular can result in self-esteem and self-worth issues.
 Burn victims often have to undergo extensive therapy to help deal with the psychological effects of their injuries.

 Burn injuries can require extensive, ongoing treatment and the complications that can occur after an injury can be just as life-changing and traumatic.
 If you were hurt because of negligence, contact one of our Albany personal injury lawyers to find out your rights at no cost and at no obligation to you.

 Call Roden Law right now at 1-844-RESULTS.

 Liability for Burn Injuries

-A burn injury attorney in Albany can help by investigating your burn, determining who is liable and pursuing the compensation needed as you recover from your injuries.
+An Albany burn injury attorney can help by investigating your burn, determining who is liable and pursuing the compensation needed as you recover from your injuries.

 Parties that can be held liable after a burn injury include:

 - Landlords or property owners – Landlords can be liable for unsafe building practices.
 They must make sure their buildings have the most up-to-date fire alarm systems and fire extinguishers and that there are no stored items that could potentially be flammable and start a fire.

 - Companies or business owners – Companies can be held responsible if a burn injury occurs on their property.
 They must make sure their workplaces are safe and that any chemicals used are properly stored and labeled.